mihalik/firetower/README.md

 # Firetower

-Very highly opinionated Firebase + React (create-react-app) + Material UI framework for rapid development of Firebase applications.
+Very highly opinionated Firebase + React (create-react-app) + Material UI framework for rapid development of web applications.

+## NOTE: This project is under very active development.
+All interfaces will likely change.

 ### Overview